JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part1.md

 _______________

 ### 1. Analyzing the dataset
 A more general data analysis could be found in the challenge site [here](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/25/).
-In this section, we avoid repeat the above investigation but it is a good practice to do it by ourselves to understand the data.
+In this section, we avoid repeating the previous investigation but it is a good practice to do it by ourselves to understand the data.

-In general terms and for a first approximation, we will drop some features that seem to have similar information.
+In general terms and as first approximation, we will drop some features that seem to have similar information.
 In other words, we will reduce quantity of features to get a better model performance.

 We will use a derived technique of *feature interaction* to show which columns has redundant information, if it exists, we will drop it.